Krzysiekzd/SanKEY.js/README.md

 The results show up to 1000 times better performance in comparison to Plotly.
 The difference grows with the size of the dataset.

 ## __Additional information__
-Work on this project is still in progress.
+- Work on this project is (technically) still in progress.
 Please contact me if you find any bugs or mistakes.
-**It is forbidden to distribute the internal code as your own in any external repositories.
+- **It is forbidden to distribute the internal code as your own in any external repositories.
 Appropriate mention or citation is required.**
+- Ideally I'd like to release a NPM package and add TypeScript type definitions, but it's not of any priority for me at the moment.
+The code is quite old, so it would require a thorough refactoring.
+Maybe if the project sparks some interest...

 The project was created and is maintained by Krzysztof Zdąbłasz.
 I would like to thank Zuzanna Czerska for her help with not coding-related works.